 Ethan Miller/Getty Images.
 Pictured: Westgate Las Vegas SuperBook

-It’s more impressive to win $150 when betting $10 per game than to win $200 betting $100 per game over the same number of games.
+From an ROI perspective, it's much more impressive to win $150 betting $10 per game than to win $150 betting $100 per game over the same number of games.

 We like to encourage a flat-betting approach here, so units should be a fixed value — if you usually bet $20 on a game, one unit for you is $20.
 If you typically bet $100, one unit is $100.